learn-co-students/linear-regression-pair-west-ds-082420/README.md

 That supports the qq visual with the crooked tail.'''
 ```

-    'The JB score has a low p-value means that the current model violates the normality assumption. \nThat supports the qq visual with the crooked tail.'

 #### 3. Homoscadasticity

-Linear regression assumes that the variance of the dependent variable is homogeneous across different value of the independent variable(s).
+Linear regression assumes that the variance of the dependent variable is homogeneous across different values of the independent variable(s).
 We can visualize this by looking at the predicted life expectancy vs. the residuals.